Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

 Before presenting the simulation results, we need to remark on the multipole content of BICs in metasurfaces.
 In practice, however, only a few leading terms are sufficient to accurately describe the eigenmode.
 For instance, periodic two-dimensional arrays of spheres have been shown to support electromagnetic symmetry-protected BICs (S-BICs) with either TM or TE polarization that can be well described within the dipole approximation.
 In this case, the metasurface behaves as a lattice of normally oriented electric ($p_z$) or magnetic ($m_z$) dipoles with identical amplitudes and phases~\cite{Evlyukhin2021Dec}.
 Such modes occur at the $\Gamma$ point, $\mathbf{k}_{\parallel}^{\rm BIC} = \mathbf{0}$.
-Moreover, by analyzing the poles of the effective dipole polarizability, Evlyukhin \textit{et al.} have identified that this BIC can emerge at the wavelength of a dipole resonance (electric or magnetic) of an isolated sphere $\lambda_{\rm R}$ if the lattice constant is $L/\lambda_{\rm R} = 0.7112...$, offering a practical rule for realizing a BIC at normal incidence~\cite{Evlyukhin2021Dec}.
-Please note that if the desired wavelength $\lambda$ differs from $\lambda_{\rm R}$, the ratio $L/\lambda$ required for BIC formation changes accordingly.
+Moreover, by analyzing the poles of the effective dipole polarizability, Evlyukhin \textit{et al.} have identified that this BIC can emerge at the wavelength of a dipole resonance (electric or magnetic) of an isolated sphere $\lambda_{\rm R}$ if the lattice constant is $L/\lambda_{\rm R} = 0.7112...$, offering a practical rule for realizing a BIC at normal incidence for metasurfaces of dipolar scatterers~\cite{Evlyukhin2021Dec}.
+Please note that if the desired wavelength $\lambda$ differs from $\lambda_{\rm R}$, the ratio $L/\lambda$ required for BIC formation changes accordingly, and also note that taking higher-order multipoles into account may slightly shift the wavelength or lattice constant where the BIC resonance occurs.
+Nevertheless, in all our computations, a sufficiently large multipolar degree was retained, so that this effect is nearly negligible.